 Do I Qualify for a 1099-K?

-All accounts that meet both the following criteria qualify for a 1099-K and must be reported to the IRS:
+Generally, accounts meeting both of the following criteria qualify for a 1099-K and must be reported to the IRS by Square:

 - More than $20,000 in gross sales from goods or services in the calendar year

 - AND more than 200 transactions in the calendar year